dlatk/dlatk/README.md

 ## Installation

-DLATK is available via any of four popular installation platforms: conda, pip, github, or Docker:
+DLATK is available via any of four popular installation platforms: pip (recommended), conda, github, or Docker:

 #### New to installing Python packages?
 It is recommended that you see the [full installation instructions](http://dlatk.wwbp.org/install.html#dependencies).